aaronblohowiak/macros/README.md

 ## Examples:

+All of the steps are demonstrated in [the test file](https://github.com/aaronblohowiak/macros/blob/master/test/test.js)

 ### Regex:

 Don't you wish JavaScript had easy parse-time string substitution? ;)  Caution: as this is just a straight string substitution, you will probably blow up your code.